Online Communication Policies

 - Affiliated and Unofficial LSU Webpages

-In order to comply with Section 508 of the Rehabilitation Act of 1998, websites developed by LSU units should make every attempt to ensure that pages are accessible to individuals using a variety of browsing methods.
+In order to comply with Section 504 of the Rehabilitation Act, websites developed by LSU units should make every attempt to ensure that pages are accessible to individuals using a variety of browsing methods.
 LSU websites incorporating multimedia, extensive scripting and/or interactive applications must provide important information contained in those features in an alternate text form in order for the information to be accessible to users with hearing or sight impairments.

-The university's primary website content management solution, OU Campus, validates webpages using WCAG2-AA standards.
+The university's primary website content management solution, OU Campus, validates webpages using WCAG 2.0-AA standards.
 Content managers in each campus unit are responsible for running the OU Campus "Accessibility Check" on pages they manage to ensure that individual pages remain in compliance.

 Other Institutional Policies

 Permanent administrative units and committees may adopt additional requirements and/or suggestions for their units’ webpages.
 These additional requirements/suggestions must comply with LSU policies and procedures.

 Basic Accessibility Checklist